EG2026/test-site/content/call_for_stars.md

 ### If Accepted

 At EUROGRAPHICS 2026, the authors of a STAR will be given 90 minutes to present the report at a level that allows non-experts in the particular domain to follow the presentation.

 ---

-### Double Submission Policy

-By submitting a manuscript to the Eurographics Full Papers program, authors acknowledge that the technical contributions they claim have not been previously published or accepted for publication in another peer-reviewed venue and that no manuscript substantially similar in content is currently under review.
-Violations constitute grounds for rejection.

----